e271828e/Flight.jl/docs/notes/design/framework_spec.md

   | `claims(b)` / `map_input(datum, b)` | — | the input side: the enumerated face set *is* the claim — what the device may write, not what it will | [§9.4][s9-4] |
   | `reads(b)` / `map_output(nt, b)` | — | the output side | [§14.4][s14-4], [§9.2][s9-2] |

-  The conformance check pairs each trait against its method: error fallbacks for a declared side whose `claims`/`reads` was never written, `which`-against-the-fallback for a method defined under a false trait, both `BindingContractMismatch` ([§9.6][s9-6]).
+  The conformance check runs at attach, pairing each trait against its method: error fallbacks for a declared side whose `claims`/`reads` was never written, `which`-against-the-fallback for a method defined under a false trait, both `BindingContractMismatch` ([§9.6][s9-6]).
 A claim is registered with